SRMRajarajanKannan/Transforms/README.md

 # Transforms
-A simple and interactive website built using HTML and CSS that demonstrates various CSS transform and transition effects like rotate, scale, translate, and skew.
-It visually explains how these effects work, making it a great reference for learning CSS animations and interactions.
+Transforms & Transitions
+This website is a visual showcase of various CSS transform and transition effects, designed and built using pure HTML and CSS.
+It demonstrates how elements can be smoothly animated and manipulated using properties like scale, rotate, translate, and skew.
+Each transformation is clearly displayed with accompanying transitions to highlight their real-time behavior.
+The site serves as a practical reference for learners and developers who want to understand how CSS transforms can be used effectively in web design.